How to Calculate Cap Rate for Rental Properties

 Why it matters: Instantly compare properties across different prices

-The Cap Rate Formula
+The NOI Cap Rate Formula Explained

 Cap Rate = (NOI / Property Value) × 100